 Your beauty blender offers so many uses.
-Its consistent performance that it is easy to see why it is so often the go-to tool.
+Its consistent performance and ease of use shows why it is so often the go-to tool.
+It’s a very popular choice for makeup enthusiasts and professionals alike, and for good reason.

 However, like with everything, there are issues that may arise — things like black spots, otherwise known as mold.
 If you have ever gone into your kit and noticed black spots, you were probably very concerned, as you should be.